ministryofjustice/moj-frontend/docs/components/date-picker.md

 ADD SOMETHING HERE === Date pickers with lots of disabled dates isn't a good experience for a user.
 For example, if using a date picker to book an appointment, it may be easier for users to show them a list of available appointments as radio buttons.

-## From and to dates

-Allow users to pick to and from dates by stacking 2 date pickers together.

-When stacking 2 date pickers horizontally or vertically, apply padding that is consistent with the rest of your product.

-### Vertically stacked

-Multiple date picker components can be vertically stacked.
-This is useful when used in vertical filters or forms.

-{% example "/examples/date-picker-vertical-pair", 650 %}

-### Horizontally stacked

-Multiple date picker components can be horizontally displayed.
-This is useful when used in horizontal filters.

-{% example "/examples/date-picker-horizontal-pair", 590 %}

 ## Errors

 Follow the guidance in the [GOV.UK Design System](https://design-system.service.gov.uk/components/error-message/) for error messages.